 Become a part of QMUL Geography

 - Research excellence: Almost 80 per cent of our research outputs (books and articles) are rated as world-leading (4*) or internationally excellent (3*) placing us 5th in the UK for this measure.
-Our research scores increased across all areas in the latest UK score of research excellence (REF 2014) and we're ranked joint 11th for geography in the UK overall.
-We're also proud to feature in the top 100 departments in the world to study geography (QS World University rankings 2015).
+Our research scores increased across all areas in the latest Research Excellence Framework (REF 2014) and we were ranked joint 11th for geography in the UK overall.
+We are also proud to feature in the top 100 geography departments in the world (QS World University Rankings by Subject 2018).

 - Employability: 94% of respondents from our postgraduates were in work or further study six month after graduation; 91% at graduate level (DLHE 2015).

 - Capital location: We're a School that cares about the world beyond the university, working with a range of community groups, artists, cultural and heritage institutions and policy makers, particularly here in east London.
 Our passion is to demonstrate through research and teaching the intellectual and political significance of geographical research and understanding.
 We encourage our students to become part of this vibrant intellectual culture.